KarrLab/log/docs/quickstart.rst

  Context Management
 --------------------

 ``log`` employs simple context management for `Logger`s.
-If you have sever formatters or handlers or both setup and find yourself needing to switch between them in given situations, doing so is trivial using a `with` block::
+If you have several formatters or handlers or both setup and find yourself needing to switch between them in given situations, doing so is trivial using a `with` block::

     #!/usr/bin/env python